 In the Department of Energy and Environmental Protection this class is accountable for directing adjudicators engaged in conducting hearings under the Public Utilities Regulatory Authority and/or Uniform Administrative Procedure Act.

-Receives general direction from the Commissioner, Deputy Commissioner, or other administrative official of higher grade; works in consultation with the Office of the Attorney General.
+Receives executive direction from the Commissioner, Deputy Commissioner or other administrative official of higher grade; works in consultation with the Office of the Attorney General.

 EXAMPLES OF DUTIES